The Corona Virus pandemic has changed the way we do business.

 Dramatically.
 And Forever.

 Grocers and other high volume retailers have grudgingly moved into online shopping services.
-For many, this was mostly a defensive measure in response to competitive incursions from Amazon, but in the post-COVID-19 competitive environment, this adjunct service is becoming essential.
+For many, this was mostly a defensive measure in response to Amazon's competitive incursions, but in the post-COVID-19 competitive environment, this adjunct service is becoming essential.
 Look for customers to increasingly avail themselves of delivery services and drive further change in the retail sector.
 Look for workers to organize and gain power as they become increasingly important.
 And look for their employers to automate those jobs away in response.

 In the manufacturing realm, in March 2020, Reuters reported, "A shortage of workers and restrictions on human contact because of the coronavirus pandemic is driving up demand for service robots in China."
 So it will go around the globe.
 Robots can't get sick, and their relatively high fixed cost becomes increasingly attractive as workers become scarce.